-“They don’t feel that someone is going to freak out on them,” Belair said.
-“Call the cops or try to call a mental health provider,” Belair said.
+“They don’t feel that someone is going to freak out on them, call the cops or try to call a mental health provider,” Belair said.

 The operators behind the calls are trained professionals.
 They specialize in knowing what to do and say in an emergency.

-Even though the calls are anonymous, if an operator senses that there is immediate danger, they can screen the call and send help.
+Even though the calls are anonymous, if an operator senses that there is an immediate danger they will screen the call and send help.

 Kelli Smith, public relations major and junior, feels that the hotline should be communicated more to younger people.

 “I can only hope kids who feel that way know there’s someone you can talk to no matter what,” Smith said.
 “There are people willing to talk to you with no judgment for when it feels like you can’t take it anymore.”

 Behavior Health Services North, Inc. (BHSN) is a crisis center located in Plattsburgh.
 The crisis center serves the North Country and has its own 24/7 suicide lifeline (1-866-5PREVENT).

 BHNN can also provide suicide screening for anyone who needs help.